-Temporary Protected Status Lawyers in Newark, NJ
+Temporary Protected Status

 Under certain circumstances, the US Department of Homeland Security will designate a foreign country for Temporary Protected Status (TPS) if it finds that the conditions in that country make it unsafe or the country is unable to handle the return of its own nationals adequately.
-The US Government will allow this temporary benefit to nationals of the affected country who are already in the US and who make application for the benefit.
+The US Government will allow this temporary benefit to nationals of the affected country who are already in the US and who fill out an application for the benefit.

 However, it is important to note that TPS does not lead to lawful permanent resident status automatically, but you will still be allowed to apply for your lawful permanent resident status if you are otherwise eligible.